Earn 80,000 bonus points after spending $2,000 on purchases within the first three months of account opening.

 We like the program because it lets you transfer your points into miles in over 30 top airline programs, in addition to using points for free hotel nights, giving you incredible flexibility with one card.

-This is the best all-around reward card for many travelers.
-It’s great for people who fly just about every major airline, light hotel guests, and anyone who wants to stay at a Starwood hotel (Sheraton, Westin, W, Four Points, St. Regis, Le Meridien).
+This card is an all-around reward card for many travelers.
+It’s designed for people who fly just about every major airline, light hotel guests, and anyone who wants to stay at a Starwood hotel (Sheraton, Westin, W, Four Points, St. Regis, Le Meridien).

 Don’t worry about whether you want to use points for airlines or hotels.
 Decide when you plan your trip.
 You earn 1 Starwood point for every dollar spent…and can transfer those points online to your account with nearly every major airline …most 1 for 1…with quick turnaround.
 Moreover, you get a bonus of 5,000 miles for every 20,000 points you transfer to airline miles, effecitvely earning 1.25 miles per dollars spent when you transfer in 20,000 point increments.